John Wilshere

 John Wilshere (born 5 May 1978) is a Papua New Guinean former professional rugby league footballer who last played for the Salford City Reds.

 Playing career

+Wilshere made his first grade rugby league debut with the Western Reds during the 1997 Super League season.
+He scored one try from four appearances with the Reds, before moving to the Melbourne Storm for the 1998 season.
+He would later spent time at the Penrith Panthers before joining the St George Illawarra Dragons in 2003, where he made 10 NRL appearances.

 Wilshere had represented Papua New Guinea many times and was a key player in their squad at the 2008 Rugby League World Cup in Australia.

-His previous clubs included the Leigh Centurions, Warrington Wolves and the National Rugby League's St George Illawarra Dragons and Melbourne Storm.

 Wilshere scored 538 points for the Norths Devils in the Queensland Cup.

 Wilshere scored 358 points for the Easts Tigers in the Queensland Cup.

+Continuing his career in England, Wilshere played with the Warrington Wolves, Leigh Centurions, and Salford City Reds in the Super League competition.

 Representative career

 Wilshere was captain of the Papua New Guinea national rugby league team for the 2008 Rugby League World Cup.
 Wilshere was named as part of the Papua New Guinea squad for the 2009 Pacific Cup.

 On 7 November 2009, Wilshere announced his retirement from the Kumuls.